-Men’s Health Forum (MHF) is a charity whose mission is to be an independent and authoritative advocate for male health and to tackle the inequalities affecting the health and wellbeing of boys and men in England and Wales.
+Men’s Health Forum (MHF) is a charity whose mission is to be an independent and authoritative advocate for male health and to tackle the inequalities affecting the health and wellbeing of boys and men in England, Wales and Scotland.

 MHF believes that its mission can be more effectively achieved if it works collaboratively and in partnership with a wide range of other organisations in the public, third and private sectors.
 The Forum has also relied – and still depends – heavily on support from a wide range of organisations for a significant proportion of its core and project costs.